optimistic-updt/optimistic-updt/README.md

 - 💬 Ask me about Music, Skateboarding, CSS, Tooltips!
 - 📫 How to reach me: follow the breadcrumbs
 - 😄 Pronouns: He
-- ⚡ Fun fact: Apparently I'm the only one to call Amazon Web Services awesome.....I mean it looks like it => AWS
+- ⚡ Fun fact: Apparently I'm the only one to call Amazon Web Services "Awesome".....I mean it looks like it => AWS

 ---